Code-Institute-Submissions/Gwen-Bradbury-MS2/README.md

 ## Technologies Used.

 1. **HTML, or Hyper Text Markup Language:**  Used to construct the page withn this web site.
-For further info on this language;
+For further info on this language, see this link;
  https://developer.mozilla.org/en-US/docs/Web/HTML

 2. **CSS, or Cascading Style Sheets:**  Used to style the various elements on the web page via coloring, fonts, spacing, etc.  For further info, see this link;